 - 3.1.i.
-No Criminal Record Check submitted may be older than four (4) months. - 3.1.ii.
+No Criminal Record Check submitted may be older than twelve (12) months. - 3.1.ii.
 Criminal Records Checks are required for the first year in a position that mandates one and every two years thereafter. - 3.1.iii.
 When a person requiring a Criminal Record Check, does not participate for a period of time, that individual must complete another Criminal Records Check upon return (even if he/she returns within the two-year time period of the Initial Criminal Record Check). - 3.1.iv.
 At any time, the Executive may request a Criminal Record Check within the two-year period of having completed a check. - 3.1.v.
-Previous offences that may exclude a person's application for a position within the Corporation include, but are not limited to, offences against persons, offences involving property or offences related to substance abuse and sexual offences. - 3.1.vi The Criminal Records Check shall be completed on the official form only.
-The SFHA Criminal Records Check Form is available from the Corporation.
-Improper forms and incomplete forms will not be accepted.
+Previous offences that may exclude a person's application for a position within the Corporation include, but are not limited to, offences against persons, offences involving property or offences related to substance abuse and sexual offences. - 3.1.vi The Criminal Records Check shall be completed on the official form only. - 3.1.vii.

-3.1.vii.
 For volunteers residing with the City of Sault Ste.
 Marie, checks will only be conducted at: